Ukrainian grammar: Genders

+Declensions

 In Ukrainian, there are 4 declension types.
 The first declension is used for most feminine nouns.
 The second declension is used for most masculine and neuter nouns.
 The third declension is used for feminine nouns ending in ь or a post-alveolar sibilant.
-The fourth declension is used for neuter nouns ending in я/а (Common Slavic *ę).
+The fourth declension is used for neuter nouns ending in -а/-я (Common Slavic *ę).

 Most of the types consist of 3 different subgroups: hard, mixed, and soft.
-The soft subgroup consists of nouns whose roots end in a soft letter (followed by iotified vowel or soft vowel).
+The soft subgroup consists of nouns whose roots end in a soft letter (followed by iotated vowel or soft vowel).
 The mixed subgroup consists of the nouns whose roots end in a post-alveolar sibilant or occasionally r.
 The hard group consists of all other nouns.

 If the hard group endings are taken as the basis, then the following rules can be used to derive the corresponding mixed and soft endings: